 Venice is one of these cities that feel completely surreal.
 With its turquoise canals that snake along the city, its tiny streets filled with artsy shops, and its beautiful architecture where Medieval brick meets Renaissance marble, wandering around this city, I felt many a "pinch me" moment.

 This was my second visit to this magical city.
 The first one was over 15 years ago, and although I remembered the lovely canals and the famous Piazza San Marco, I was delighted to rediscover it.

 Navigating the narrow streets and tight canals of Venice can be a little challenging, especially since one cannot fully rely on a GPS.
-Indeed, many of Venice's streets bear similar names, such as "Calle del forno".
-Or one can be lead to a dead-end street which does not appear on the GPS but is definitely there in real life!
+Indeed, many of Venice's streets bear similar names, such as "Calle del Forno".
+Or one can be led to a dead-end street that does not appear on the GPS but is there in real life!
 (Talking from experience...)
-But this all adds to the charm of the city, in my opinion anyways.
-This means though that Venice certainly cannot be conquered in one day, even if one travels by Vaporetto (the public waterbus).
+But this all adds to the charm of the city, in my opinion anyway.
+This means though that Venice certainly cannot be conquered in one day, even if one travels by Vaporetto (the public water).

-Another thing to note is that most venues do not open until about 9am or 10am.
-But this did not really bother me as I love wandering around a new city and get a feel for it early in the day, with as little people as possible out and about.
-The eerie feeling one gets in the early morning hours are simply magical.
-My top tip would be to travel to Venice on weekdays outside of holidays, and wander the streets early.
+Another thing to note is that most venues do not open until about 9 am or 10 am.
+But this did not bother me as I love wandering around a new city and getting a feel for it early in the day, with as few people as possible out and about.
+The eerie feeling one gets in the early morning hours is simply magical.
+My top tip would be to travel to Venice on weekdays outside of holidays and wander the streets early.
 If you are lucky, you could almost get the whole Piazza San Marco to yourself!

 There are many interesting things to do in Piazza San Marco including: